jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

 Known problems under all platforms
 ==================================

+- Ctrl-C kills ooRexxShell, despite a call on halt.
+  RexxTry is much more robust in this regard.

+- In mode raw command, the quotes and the escape characters are sometimes not well supported.

 - When the first word of the command is an interpreter name, then it is assumed you want to temporarily select this interpreter.
 The first word is removed from the command passed to